 Isaiah 27:6 He will cause them that come of Jacob to take root: Israel will blossom and bud and fill the face of the world with fruit.
 7 Has He struck Israel, as he struck those that struck Him?
 Or is He slain according to the slaughter of them that are slain by Him?
 8 In measure, when it shoots forth, you will debate with it: He removes it by His fierce wind in the day of the east wind.
-9 קואת In this therefore, will the iniquity of Jacob be purged; and this is all the fruit to take away inis sin; when he makes all the stones of the altar as chalkstones that are beaten into chalk, the groves and images will not stand up.
+9 אוֹם בּוֹאָר In this therefore, will the iniquity of Jacob be purged; and this is all the fruit to take away אוֹם his sin; when he makes all the stones of the altar as chalkstones that are beaten into chalk, the groves and images will not stand up.
 10 Yet the defended city will be desolate and the habitation forsaken and left like a wilderness: there will the calf feed and there will he lie down and consume the branches of it.
 11 When the limbs of it are withered, they will be broken off: the women come and set them on fire: they are a people with no understanding: therefore, He that made them will not have mercy on them and He that formed them will show them no favor.
-12 And it will come to pass in that day, that if will be altor of Israel.
-13 And it will come to pass in that day, that the great trumpet will be blown and they will come which were ready to perish in the land of Assyria and the outcasts in the land of Egypt and will worship to if in the sacred Mount at Jerusalem.
+12 And it will come to pass in that day, that day, that day, that day, that day will be blown and they will come which were ready to perish in the land of Assyria and the outcasts in the land of Egypt and will worship to discovered the stream of Herusalem.
 C-MATS